wendwarge/Fab-Academy-2018/computer-controlled_cutting.md

 **Include Pre Academy documentation:** Make a vinyl sticker in Inkscape.
 Print it using Fab Modules.
 If pre-academy happened, then we can do something interesting here, like make screenprinted fab academy scarves with a 0011010101 pattern (to wear at Fab14) using [photochromic pigments](https://solarcolordust.com/t/solar-color-dust) or flexible circuit nametags.

-Go over how to resize and compress images, where to store video and how to include files for download.
+Go over how to resize and compress images & videos, where to store video and how to include files for download.
+Naming conventions for collaboration - what not to do: final.dxf, files.zip, fabacademy.stl, week'N'.html, untitled.svg, etc...